Comparison of the microcanonical population annealing algorithm with the Wang-Landau algorithm: Introduction

 The Wang-Landau algorithm has no temperature-dependent probabilities and uses the current estimate of the density of states (DoS) to calculate the probability of transition from one energy level to another.
-This algorithm relaxes system to the true DoS~\cite{BFS}.
-The relaxation process converges steadily with an appropriate modification~\cite{Bel-Per} of the original Wang-Landau algorithm and convergences as slowly as $1/t$~\cite{Liang}, with the time $t$ measured in elementary steps of a single-spin flip.
+This algorithm relaxes the system to the true DoS~\cite{BFS}.
+The relaxation process converges steadily with an appropriate modification~\cite{Bel-Per} of the original Wang-Landau algorithm and convergences as slowly as $1/t$~\cite{Liang,Liang-2}, with the time $t$ measured in elementary steps of a single-spin flip.

+There is an interesting relation between microcanonical and multicanonical algorithms.
+DoS estimation is an essential part of the more complex MUCA~\cite{Berg-1993,Janke-1998} algorithm, and DoS estimation by the Wang-Landau algorithm can be incorporated into the MUCA scheme for weight estimation~\cite{Berg-2003}.

 Another algorithm that has no temperature-dependent probabilities~\cite{Rose-2019} was recently presented, the microcanonical population algorithm.
 The special feature of this algorithm, is that it does not use any probabilities in the annealing part.
 Instead, it uses the {\em ceiling} of energy when moving down the energy spectrum or the {\em floor} of energy when moving up the energy spectrum~\cite{MS-2024}.
 The next feature is the parallel simulation of a huge number of replicas at a given energy, which allows us to estimate the energy dependence of thermodynamic functions.
 Together with the DoS estimation, this gives their temperature dependence.
+We want to warn readers against a possible misunderstanding - in this note we discuss the microcanonical method of population annealing, in which energy is used as an annealing parameter.
+It should not be taken as an earlier and widely studied method of population annealing~\cite{Machta-2010,PA-Review}, in which temperature is used as an annealing parameter.